Raise your hand if you just can’t wait until baby cold and flu season?

 I’ve found this works the best when I want to get boogers out of my baby’s nose.

-It is shocking how much mucus builds up in your baby’s nose when she has a cold.
+It is shocking how much mucus builds up in your baby’s nose when they have a cold.

-Every time I use it, I’m genuinely shocked, a little disgusted, and amazed at how much we get out.
+Every time I use the Nose Frida Nasal Aspirator, I’m genuinely shocked, a little disgusted, and amazed at how much we get out.
 Because it works so well, this is my go-to tool when he has a cold so I can clean out his nose and help him to breathe better.

 Pro-Tip: It is very important that you are gentle with your baby while using any nasal aspirators.
 Do not insert the tip too far into your baby’s nose.
 Also, don’t use nasal aspirators too often as this can irritate the lining of her nose.
 I shoot for a maximum of 2-3 times per day.